Choose exam board for KS4 Computer Science (GCSE)

 • Count-controlled loop - a chunk of code that repeatedly runs a section of the program a certain number of times

-• Algorithm - a precise sequence of steps that can be followed to do a task
+• Algorithm - a precise set of ordered steps which can be followed by a human or a computer to do a task

 Common misconception